 Talk with potential customers, like homeowners, local business owners and other drone operators right in your own community, get their opinion on your idea.
 Remember, It’s important to promote safe and ethical use of this technology in order to help change the public perception of drones.

-Check out our Drone Resources page for information and links to popular Organizations, Forums and a few useful Ebooks that you may find helpful.
+Check out our Drone Resources page for information and links to popular Organizations that you may find helpful.

 Companies that broker drone services could soon be the biggest players in the U.S. commercial drone economy.